The return of your menstrual cycle after birth isn't just back to business as usual.

 1. When your period will return can vary

 The biggest factor that affects your first period after having a baby is whether or not you are breastfeeding.
-"If a woman is not breastfeeding, then the first menses usually returns at six weeks postpartum to three months postpartum," says Elizabeth Sauter, MD, Fellow of The American College of Obstetricians and Gynecologists (ACOG).
+"If a woman is not breastfeeding, then the first menses usually returns at six weeks postpartum to three months postpartum," says Elizabeth Sauter, MD, fellow of the American College of Obstetricians and Gynecologists (ACOG).

 Among exclusively breastfeeding mamas, Sauter says it can be harder to predict when menstruation will return in full force: It's rare for your period to return until at least six months postpartum (at which point you've probably introduced some solid food to the baby's diet), but it may not return at all until you are finished exclusively breastfeeding—often a year or more postpartum.
+The timing can differ from person to person.

 2. Your first postpartum period will probably be heavier than before pregnancy